TelecomTS: A Multi-Modal Observability Dataset for Time Series and Language Analysis: Introduction

 Our paper aims to bridge this gap by introducing \name, a large-scale observability dataset focused on the telecommunications domain.
 An overview of \name can be found in Fig. \ref{fig:enter-label}.
 Compared to prior datasets, \name differs in two major ways:

 \textbf{1.
-Heterogeneous, and de-anonymized covariates with scale information:} Built from extensive data collection on a 5G network, \name contains over 1M observations of KPIs across all layers of the protocol stack \cite{10.5555/572565}.
-The dataset captures categorical covariates from dynamically changing communication protocols along with mixed data types metrics (integers and floating-point variables with diverse ranges and distinct statistical distributions), reflecting the inherently heterogeneous nature of observability data.
-Crucially, it provides full visibility and scale information for each covariates, thus enabling the design of meaningful downstream tasks grounded in operational semantics, as well as facilitating investigation of the impact of scale information and normalization strategies in observability settings.
+Heterogeneous, de-anonymized covariates with scale information:} Built from extensive data collection across a 5G network, \name contains millions of observations of key performance indicators (KPIs).
+Moreover, the dataset captures categorical covariates from dynamically changing communication protocols along with mixed-type metrics (integers and floating-point variables with diverse ranges and distinct statistical distributions), thus reflecting the inherently heterogeneous nature of observability data.
+Crucially, it provides full visibility into the absolute scale of each covariate, thereby enabling systematic investigation of how scale information and normalization strategies affect downstream task performance in observability settings.

 \textbf{2.
-Comprehensive suite of downstream tasks:} Since observability applications extend beyond simple forecasting, \name incorporates a diverse set of anomalies, including real anomalies generated via controlled jamming signals and synthetically curated rare events grounded in scholarly descriptions of real-world failures.
-This enables native support for tasks such as anomaly detection and root cause analysis.
-In addition, we provide a question-answering (Q\&A) benchmark that combines temporal reasoning with domain-specific questions tied to the semantics of the network observability environment.
+Comprehensive suite of downstream tasks:} Since observability applications extend beyond forecasting, \name is designed to support a broad suite of multi-modal downstream tasks.
+Particularly, our dataset incorporates a diverse spectrum of anomalies, including real anomalies generated via controlled jamming signals as well as synthetically curated rare events grounded in scholarly accounts of real-world system failures.
+These anomalies naturally give rise to tasks such as anomaly detection, anomaly duration estimation, and root cause analysis, all of which we uniformly instantiate as question-answering (Q\&A) problems.
+In addition, the dataset includes Q\&A instances that require temporal reasoning over time series dynamics alongside network-specific queries that reflect the semantics of the observability environment.
+Finally, motivated by the growing importance of reinforcement learning for reasoning in time series Q\&A settings \cite{zhang2025timemaster, parker2025elicitingchainofthoughtreasoningtime}, we annotate each question–answer pair with explicit reasoning paths, providing grounded justifications that support reasoning-aware training and evaluation.